suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 ## [Getting over code fright](#post)
 [`26 July 2024`](#lead) `/` [`...`](#count)

-> *How I got over my fear of one-off research prototypes and make QuickSet available for reuse.*
+> *How I got over my fear of coding one-off research prototypes and make QuickSet available for reuse.*

 Some have long passed their first software package publication milestone.
 For me it was only as recent as 2023.
+For the longest time, even the idea of lea
 While I was investigating fuzzy text matching procedures, I faced the issue of having to frequenctly count and rank small chunks of text and compare them between two sets.

 Although Javascript's native set object already provides a fast data structure compared to objects and arrays,